Ngoni19/Ngoni19/README.md

 - I'm Ngonidzashe Brandon Towindo ***(AKA Ngoni19)***, a Zimbabwean by birth and nationality.
 - l am a Mechatronics Engineer graduate, who is currently doing **ALX Holberton Software Engineering** with the aim of gaining skills as a **full stack web developer**
 - I have experience working with embedded **C/C++ programming**.
 Also currently getting experience in **Python** and **SQL** backend technologies.
-- I am an objective oriented individual, who works smart to achieve results while working together with collaborators to achieve a common goal.
+- I am an objective-oriented individual, who works smartly to achieve results while working together with collaborators to achieve a common goal.

 ## Ways to connect with me 🤝: